eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 text of this section applied to PID applies mutatis mutandis to (Q)EAA.

-PID in the context of the EUDI Wallet begins its lifecycle when being issued to a EUDI Wallet Instance.
+PID in the context of the EUDI Wallet begins its lifecycle when being issued to an EUDI Wallet Instance.
 Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside of the scope of the ARF.